xmos/fwk_voice/README.md

-# vfe_test
+# XVF3652

-This application implements the voice front end pipeline in FreeRTOS.

-It links against a static library containing lib_voice_front_end and its various dependency libraries.
+This is the Next Generation Voice reference design